 Virtual prototyping in augmented reality

-This project will create learning resources on how to use Adobe Aero for virtual prototyping and teaching guidelines for how staff can integrate the tool into studio class design projects.
 In design education prototyping usually means physically building models to be tested by simulating the way the product is used.
 However, the process of building prototypes can be lengthy, use a lot of materials, and is often only achievable through limited workshop resources.
-This project seeks to introduce students to augmented reality as a way to communicate and test their ideas virtually, and circumvent some issues associated with physical prototyping.
+This project introduces students to augmented reality as a way to communicate and test their ideas virtually, and circumvent some issues associated with physical prototyping.
+It also provides learning resources on how to use Adobe Aero for virtual prototyping and teaching guidelines for how staff can integrate the tool into studio class design projects.

 I embedded the virtual prototyping activity within an industrial design studio where students were tasked to create products for the kitchen.